appsmithorg/appsmith-docs/website/docs/connect-data/reference/anthropic.md

 * **Image**: This is the image on which the model performs tasks based on the provided text.
 You can pass the base64 encoded image directly in the request.
 You can also add multiple images as needed.
 For example, you can use the Filepicker to upload images, like as `{{FilePicker.files[0].data}}`.

-:::note
+:::info
-Currently, only base64 encoded images are supported; image URLs and links are not supported.
+Vision command supports only base64 encoded images; URLs and links are not supported.
 :::

 For more information refer to the [Anthropic documentation](https://docs.anthropic.com/claude/docs/vision).